shpilu/cloriConf/README.md

 cloriConf<div id="top"></div>
 ====

-Suppose you programing in C++ and looking for a third-party configuration library, I suggest you have a try on cloriConf, which has character of both lightweight configuration library and distributed configuration center.
+Suppose you are programing in C++ and looking for a third-party configuration library, you may considering cloriConf, which has characters of both lightweight configuration library and distributed configuration center.
 * [Features](#features)
 * [Usage](#usage)
 * [Installation](#installation)